-There are 10 other people on the field looking to you for guidance and reassurance, making sure they are in the right place, making sure they know what they need to do.
-And then making sure you are calling the plays when you need to, to make sure that you win.
+There are 10 other people on the field looking to you for guidance and reassurance, making sure they are in the right place, and know what they need to do.
+They're also depending on you to call the plays when needed to make sure that you win.

 For me, those skills translate well to leading the firm’s defense, intelligence and international businesses.
 They also served me well in my previous life as an entrepreneur— I started my first company fresh out of college and sold it a decade later.

-Executive Vice President Joseph Logue leads the firm's Defense business.
-He's also a member of the firm’s leadership team and has previously helmed the firm’s U.S. Navy and Marine Corps work and all aspects of its strategic development, execution, and day-to-day operations.
+Executive Vice President Joseph Logue leads Booz Allen's Defense business.
+He's also a member of the leadership team, and previously helmed the firm’s U.S. Navy and Marine Corps work and all aspects of its strategic development, execution, and day-to-day operations.

-Joe also directed the firm’s global IT business, defense systems unit, and Army IT business, as well as two major campaigns in outsourcing advisory services (government and commercial) and systems-driven transformation (commercial).
+Joe also directed Booz Allen's global IT business, defense systems unit, and Army IT business, as well as two major campaigns in outsourcing advisory services (government and commercial) and systems-driven transformation (commercial).

 He has broad experience in global process optimization, enterprise resource planning implementation, special access program configurations, governance, change management, and organization rationalization.
 He is also well-versed in system design, development, and implementation for major capital and operational expenditure programs.

-Before joining the firm in 1997, Joe owned a systems integration firm focused on design, development, and implementation of systems technology.
+Before joining Booz Allen in 1997, Joe owned a systems integration firm focused on design, development, and implementation of systems technology.
 He also served as an adjunct professor at Johns Hopkins University and the University of Maryland, where he taught technology management and strategic business management.

-How would you characterize Booz Allen’s entrepreneuriual spirit?
+How would you characterize Booz Allen’s entrepreneurial spirit?
 We have a conservative entrepreneurial spirit that we need to continue to foster to become that much more audacious.
-We’ve made tremendous progress but we still have a ways to go.
+We’ve made tremendous progress, but we still have a way to go.